Optimization Techniques for Unsupervised Complex Table Reasoning via Self-Training Framework: Methodology

 Take the logical form above as an example.
 The original program template is:

 For a new table $T$, we first fill in the column-placeholders:

 Then we fill in each value-placeholders:

-\lizy{In practice, for logical form templates with a format $func\ \{\ arg1\ ;\ arg2\ \}$, in which $func$ is the root operator, $arg1$ is a complex sub-template, and $arg2$ is a single value.
+In practice, for logical form templates with a format $func\ \{\ arg1\ ;\ arg2\ \}$, in which $func$ is the root operator, $arg1$ is a complex sub-template, and $arg2$ is a single value.
 We first apply sampling on $arg1$ and execute it.
-Then we can determine the value of $arg2$ based on the execution result and the root operator to obtain a true/false claim. } In summary, this mapping strategy keeps the internal relationship of the variables in the original program.
-Moreover, this strategy is naturally suitable for evidence-based reasoning tasks since the values sampled during the process are exactly the evidence associated with the synthetic instance.
-Notably, if the execution result is empty, we discard this program.
+Then we can determine the value of $arg2$ based on the execution result and the root operator to obtain a true/false claim.